andredelft/flock-learning/README.md

 ![](20200614-102301.gif)

 In this documentation, I will explain the technical details of the model.
-The conceptual framework is written down in my thesis, which can be requested by [contacting me](mailto:andrevandelft@outlook.com).
+The conceptual framework is written down in my thesis, which can be found [here](http://hdl.handle.net/1887/137060).

 ## Getting started